sahandmsh/Calculator/README.md

 # Inline Calculator (C++)

-This code takes a string that include numbers and math operator.
+This code takes a string that include single digit numbers and math operator.
 An example of the input string is "3-4\*5\*2-3-4".
 The code should consider the order of operations (first \*, then + and -).
 The result for the string "3-4\*5\*2-3-4" should be -44.
 Here is the process that is implemened in the given code:

 * We first take care of multiplications.